rocky-linux/documentation/docs/books/learning_ansible/09-working-with-jinja-template.md

 ## Building a complete file with loops and complex data structures

-### Step 1: enhance the Jinja template
+### Step 1: Enhancing the Jinja template

 Extend your Jinja template to handle loops and complex data structures.
-Here's an example for configuring a hypothetical application with multiple components:
+Here's an example of configuring a hypothetical application with multiple components:

 ```jinja
 # /path/to/app_config.j2